 Infrastructure Australia is currently developing the next Australian Infrastructure Plan, to be published in 2021.
 This plan will respond to each policy challenge and opportunity identified in the 2019 Audit.
 It will give recommendations for reform and set a path for measuring progress.

 We lead Queensland's engagement with Infrastructure Australia, including on the Australian Infrastructure Audit and Plan.
 The Department is also an active member of the national Infrastructure Bodies Network, chaired by Infrastructure Australia, which provides an avenue for collaboration and knowledge sharing.
 Through this engagement, the Department is an active participant across the national and regional network of infrastructure bodies contributing to the knowledge base and infrastructure agenda at a national level

 Infrastructure Priority List

-Infrastructure Australia also publishes the Infrastructure Priority List.
+Infrastructure Australia plays an important role in prioritising nationally important infrastructure through preparation of the Infrastructure Priority List.
 This list of nationally significant investments is made up of:

 - Initiatives: early-stage proposals that have the potential to address a nationally significant problem or opportunity

 - Projects: advanced proposals for which a fully developed business case has been positively assessed by the independent Infrastructure Australia Board.